RankFTW/RenoDXChecker/README.md

 If a game isn't matching its wiki mod (e.g. different edition name), click 🎯 on the card.
 Enter the detected game name and the exact wiki name.
 The app re-matches immediately.

+The 🎯 dialog also has an **Exclude from wiki** toggle that removes the game from all wiki matching entirely — the card then shows a Discord link instead of an install button.
+Toggle it off at any time to resume wiki matching.

 ---

 ## Data Storage